- Illnesses or Injuries

 Bloodwork ordered by a physician

 Our psychiatrists provide a wide-range of services, including: assessments, evaluation, and medication consultation.
-To see a psychiatrist, you need a referral from a family doctor at Student Wellness Services.
+To see a psychiatrist, you need a referral from a healthcare provider at Student Wellness Services.
 Our psychiatrists work in collaboration with our family physicians who also follow patients regularly for mental health issues.

 Our Triage Team will meet with students who are unsure if they need a mental or physical health assessment.
 They will work with you to determine your needs and can help with minor issues, answering inquires, and system navigation.

-An appointment can be booked for any of the following, but not limited to:
+An appointment may include the following, but not limited to:

 - Students living with anxiety finding it challenging to balance academics and other activities